-By now you would have gathered that yoga is basically a perceptional change, and not merely an act of doing something with your body.
+From what you have heard up to this time, you would have gathered that yoga is basically a perceptional change, and not merely an act of doing something with your body.
 You may do anything, stand on your head for hours, but the perception of things has not changed.
-The erroneous perception will condition even the practice of your asanas, pranayama, etc., because the whole problem is perception, and not something that is being done.
-People say, “I will do yoga.”
+The erroneous perception will condition even the practice of your asanas, pranayama, etc. because the whole problem is perception, and not something that is being done.
+People say, “I do yoga.”
 What kind of yoga are they doing?
 The same persons that they were years back, they are today also.
 The same operational method of perceiving things continues, and no attempt is made to change the way of perceiving things.
-This basic requirement is forgotten.
-It is not known that every step in yoga is a corresponding change in one’s own perceptional procedure.
-If you have not changed even one whit and you are still the same person, all your doings are outside you, unconnected with you.
+This basic requirement is forgotten, and it is not known that every step in yoga is a corresponding change in one’s own perceptional procedure.
+If you have not changed even one whit and you are still the same person, all your doings are outside you, not connected with you.

-For instance, whatever I have told you earlier would have given you the confirmation that things are not just standing in front of you.
-No thing is just in front of you, sitting here, as the eyes report to you.
+For instance, whatever I have told you earlier would have made you have the confirmation that things are not just standing in front of you.
+No thing is just sitting in front of you as the eyes report to you.
 But we always look outward.
 The basic relationship of things in general will require you to know that the very thing that you are seeing in front of you is also behind you, in another form altogether.
 As things are not in one place, they are not just in front of you.
 Not only are they also behind you, they are to your right, to your left, above and below.
 Things are everywhere.
-Now, how would you look at a thing, if this is the case?
+Now, how would you look at a thing if this is the case?
 A practice, a kind of exercise is to be undertaken in order to change the perception of things.

 In a way, yoga is a kind of military operation.
 As cautious as a general is in the field, so is the yoga student.
-A general of an army is facing a widespread situation that is everywhere around him; and in yoga we are also facing a widespread situation.
-Our problems are not sitting in one place, they are everywhere.
-They arise from top to bottom, right to left—from everywhere.
+A general of an army faces a widespread situation that is everywhere around him; and in yoga we are also facing a widespread situation.
+Our problems are not sitting in one place; they are everywhere.
+They arise from top to bottom, from right to left—from everywhere.
 Anything is everywhere, not just in one place.

-The reason is, we are personally involved in the very process of acting; and the end result, as well as the process of acting, are directly connected with ourselves.
-The whole thing is moving in action, including our own selves; but we think that we are apart from the action, and something is being done outside with our hands.
+The reason is, we are personally involved in the very process of acting; and the end result, as well as the process, are directly connected with ourselves.
+The whole thing is moving in action, including our own selves, but we think that we are apart from the action and something is being done outside with our hands.
 The idea that an action is outside is wrong.
 It is everywhere.
 The outside thing cannot produce any result.